MMartinezPos/MMartinezPos/README.md

 *	success and community engagement.

 ## My Projects
- Project 1: Recipe Recommendation System – (Python)
+ Recipe Recommendation System – (Python)
 *	Applied named entity recognition to automatically extract ingredients from the recipe data, improving the efficiency of the system.
 *	Used unsupervised learning algorithms to cluster similar recipes and make accurate recommendations